-Core Goal Courses Total Credits Students will be able to demonstrate essential communication skills in reading, writing, listening and speaking.
-En 102 Composition &amp; Rhetoric (3) English Composition (3) En 101 Composition &amp; Grammar En 103 Composition &amp; Literature Com 101 Fundamentals of Speech (3) 9 Students will be able to understand the history of our world and the major features of civilization, government and economics SSE 200 Foundations of Economics (3) 3 Students will be able to identify and appreciate excellence and beauty as expressed in literature, music and art.
-FA 125 Introduction to the Arts (1) Fine Arts Appreciation Elective (2) Ar 225 Appreciation of Art Mu 225 Appreciation of Music ThA 225 Appreciation of Theatre &amp; Film 3 Students will be able to understand the physical world as God's creation, as a stewardship given to man and as the physical expression of His glory.
+Core Goal l Courses Total Credits Students will be able to demonstrate essential communication skills in reading, writing, listening and speaking.
+En 102 Composition & Rhetoric (3) English Composition (3) • En 101 Composition & Grammar • En 103 Composition & Literature Com 101 Fundamentals of Speech (3) 9 Students will be able to understand the history of our world and the major features of civilization, government and economics SSE 200 Foundations of Economics (3) 3 Students will be able to identify and appreciate excellence and beauty as expressed in literature, music and art.
+FA 125 Introduction to the Arts (1) Fine Arts Appreciation Elective (2) • Ar 225 Appreciation of Art • Mu 225 Appreciation of Music • ThA 225 Appreciation of Theatre & Film 3 Students will be able to understand the physical world as God's creation, as a stewardship given to man and as the physical expression of His glory.
 Mathematics or Science Elective (3) 3 Students will be able to believe, explain and defend the essential doctrines of the Christian faith.
-Bi 105 Old Testament Messages (1) Bi 109 New Testament Messages (1) Bi 230 Hermeneutics (3) Bi 240 Applied Christian Thought (3) 8 General requirement Uni 101 First-Year Seminar (1) 1
+Bi 105 Old Testament Messages (1) Bi 109 New Testament Messages (1) Bi 230 Hermeneutics (3) Bi 240 Applied Christian Thought (3) 83 General requirement Uni 101 First-Year Seminar (1) 1

-Core goals in critical thinking, problem solving and biblical worldview shape the entire curriculum.
+$^{\rm 1}\,$ Core goals in critical thinking, problem solving and biblical worldview shape the entire curriculum.

-English placement is according to ACT scores or placement testing.
-A grade of C or above is required in En 101.
+&lt;sup>2 English placement is according to ACT or SAT scores or placement testing, A grade of C or above is required in En 101.
 A student must have credit for Bi 230 Hermeneutics (3) and Bi 240 Applied Christian Thought (3).
-A Bible course must be selected by every student for each semester in residence until all degree requirements have been completed or four Bible courses have been completed satisfactorily.
 Students accelerating in their academic programs and completing all requirements in fewer than four semesters are accountable for four Bible courses.
 All transfer students must take at least two Bible courses at BJU regardless of the number of Bible courses transferred.

-Waived for transfer students enrolled at least one semester full time at another college.
+&lt;sup>4 Waived for transfer students enrolled at least one semester full time at another college.